spences10/scottspence.com/posts/sveltekit-contact-form-example-with-airtable.md

 In the previous post I did this, I used an event handler to handle the form submission.
 I'll use the same approach here.

+The input names will need to match the field names in the Airtable base.
+I'll add the `name` attribute to the input elements in the from as well.

 I'll create a `handle_submit` function that will be called when the form is submitted.
-I'll use the `preventDefault` modifier to prevent the default form submission behaviour and then I'll get the form data
+I'll use the `preventDefault` modifier to prevent the default form submission behaviour and then I'll get the form data and pass that onto the `submit-form` endpoint via `fetch` request.

 ```svelte
 <script lang="ts">